larcenkokirill91-max/OS-Graphics-Code-Generator/README.md

 ```

 #### 🏗️ Build and Execution
+The repository already includes a pre-built executable file for the app.
+If it is missing, you can build it using the following commands:
 The project includes a ready-made automated GNU `Makefile`.
 * **Compile and Run immediately:** `make run`
 * **Compile executable (`app`) separately:** `make`